vanzasetia/vanzasetia.site/README.md

 - Node.js
 - WAI-ARIA

+## Features

+The website includes the following features:

+- Homepage: A showcase of my latest projects and blog posts.
+- Blog: A collection of my learning experiences.
+- About: A brief introduction to my skills, my interests, and my experience.
+- Webmention: A collection of interactions from Mastodon and other websites that support Webmention.

 ## Getting started

 I use Node `v18` at the time I am writing this section—02 April 2023.
 I do not know what might happen if you run this project on the Node that is below `v18`.
 To be safe, make sure you use Node `v18` or higher.